 The Miniature American Shepherd Club of the USA (MASCUSA) was selected in May 2011 as the parent club of the Miniature American Shepherd for the American Kennel Club.
 The breed was formed by a split of the Australian Shepherd breed in AKC, and the incorporation of dogs previously known as Miniature Australian Shepherds and also known as North American Shepherds.
 MASCUSA was originally known as the Miniature Australian Shepherd Club of the USA, and then the North American Miniature Australian Shepherd Club of the USA, and was founded in 1990 as original parent club for the Miniature Australian Shepherd.
 MASCUSA represents AKC Miniature American Shepherd breeders and owners across America and around the world.

 It is important to note, however, that not all Miniature Australian Shepherd breeders have joined with MASCUSA and embraced the new name "Miniature American Shepherd," its standards or AKC association.
-So there are now three separate breeds—Australian Shepherd, Miniature Australian Shepherd and the Miniature American Shepherd.
+So there are now three separate breeds—Australian Shepherd, Miniature Australian Shepherd and the Miniature American Shepherd (Update: and now "North American Shepherd").
 I strongly advise due diligence in investigating both the breed and the breeder to make sure you choose the right dog for you.